-13. Greenwoods Map 1827.
+12. Greenwoods Map 1827.

 - a.
 Date.
 This map was produced in 1827. - b.
 Rationale.
 Christopher Greenwood's map of Shropshire was the most accurate 1" to the mile map of the county to be published before the first Ordnance Survey maps.
 It was part of an ambitious series intended to cover the entire country an expensive project designed to appeal to country gentlemen the map was made for sale to the public, and so is unlikely to show routes that the public could not use.
 Published in February 1830 it was made from an actual survey in 1826 and 1827.
-The Numerous watermills, windmills, estates both large and small, turnpike roads and milestones, antiquities and industrial sites and other features are shown. - c.
+The Numerous watermills, windmills, estates both large and small, turnpike roads and milestones, antiquities and industrial sites and other features are shown.

+- c.
 Archive.
 This map extract is photographed from a black and white reprint purchased from the Shropshire Archeological and History Society.
 The map was produced in colour at a scale of 3 miles to 1" and also in Black and White.
 An original copy is available to view in the Shropshire Archives. - d.
 Meaning.
 The application route is shown as a continuous track bounded with solid black lines and as having significance width.
 It is depicted as having the same significance as connecting roads which today are classed as adopted roads. - e.
 Assessment.
 This is evidence in favour of the proposition that the application route was considered to have the same status or reputation at the time it was made (1830), that is, as a vehicular highway, as the connecting roads with which it joins.

-Extract from Greenwood's map (1827) showing the application route circled red and being depicted in the same way as adjoining adopted roads.
-It can clearly be seen running from Clee Stanton through the Ripletts.
+Extract from Greenwood's map (1827) showing the application route depicted in the same way as adjoining adopted roads showing that highway rights existed.